-What is a CMS, and how does it work?
+What is a content management system (CMS) and how does it work?

-It’s no secret that consumers prefer digital experiences to interact with their favorite brands and products.
-Consumers expect a deep level of personalization in these experiences that speaks directly to their wants and needs.
-From a business perspective, this requires extra resources to be directed toward providing customizable content and making updates across websites, apps, social, IoT, and emerging channels.
+It’s no secret that consumers prefer digital experiences when they’re interacting with their favorite brands and products.
+And with every experience, they expect a deep level of personalization that speaks directly to their wants and needs.
+From a business perspective, this requires extra resources to be directed at providing customizable content and making updates across websites, apps, social, IoT, and emerging channels.

 The solution?
-A cloud-based experience where marketing and IT teams can collaborate and work together.
-The right content management system can help you create, manage, and deliver the digital experiences your audience cares about across all channels, devices, and apps.
+A cloud-based experience where marketing and IT teams can work together.
+The right content management system (CMS) can help you create, manage, and deliver the digital experiences your audience cares about across all channels, devices, and apps.
+Marketers can create the content for these experiences without having to burden developers with requests — because a tweak here and an update there can add up to hours of unnecessary work.

 In this guide to content management systems, you’ll learn about: